TaxFairness/LymeTaxIncr2022/About.md

 It is set by the Town's property value calculator, which attempts to predict the market price of the property.
 When a property sells, its sale price indicates the _actual_ market value.
-After a revaluation, the two values (recent sales price and appraised value) should be within 10% &mdash; between 90% and 110% &mdash;
+After a revaluation, the two values (recent sales price and calculated appraised value) should be within 10% &mdash; between 90% and 110% &mdash;
 according to professional appraisal standards.